-While the positive effect of education on EI and the mediating role of ESE have been studied quite extensively in entrepreneurship literature (Souitaris et al., 2007; Liñán et al., 2011; Bae et al., 2014; Liñán & Fayolle, 2015; Passaro et al., 2018), our understanding of the relationships that link these constructs is far from being exhausted (Fayolle & Gailly, 2015; Liñán & Fayolle, 2015).
-According to the integrated model of EI (Schlaegel & Koenig, 2014), in fact, the social context in which an individual is embedded shapes the processes through which EI forms and develops.
-People and entrepreneurs, in fact, are socially embedded (Aldrich & Ruef, 2006; Dahl & Sorenson, 2009) and the social context in which they live influences the development of EI (Meoli et al., 2020).
+While the positive effect of education on EI and the mediating role of ESE have been studied quite extensively in the entrepreneurship literature (Souitaris et al., 2007; Liñán et al., 2011; Bae et al., 2014; Liñán & Fayolle, 2015; Passaro et al., 2018), our understanding of the relationships that link these constructs is far from being exhausted (Fayolle & Gailly, 2015; Liñán & Fayolle, 2015).
+According to the integrated model of EI (Schlaegel & Koenig, 2014), the social context in which an individual is embedded shapes the processes through which EI forms and develops.
+People and entrepreneurs, in fact, are socially embedded (Aldrich & Ruef, 2006; Dahl & Sorenson, 2009), and the social context in which they live influences the development of EI (Meoli et al., 2020).
 As such, different social contexts affect in different ways the processes through which EI forms by differently influencing the desirability and feasibility of entrepreneurial behavior.
 The influence of the social context has been shown to affect the different relationships between education, EI and ESE.
 The underlying processes through which ESE affects EI are highly context-dependent because ESE is a relational construct shaped by a person’s surrounding social context and not a stable trait of a person (Hollenbeck & Hall, 2004; Shinnar et al., 2014; Hsu et al., 2019).
-In a nutshell, previous research indicates that the mechanisms through which education directly and indirectly affects EI are highly dependent on the social context, especially the proximal social context (Meoli et al., 2020).
-As a result, the unique features of the social context in which the members of a business family are embedded, and that emerge from and develop through continuous interactions and ongoing involvement with the family (Pearson et al., 2008), is likely to impact on the processes through which education affects the EI of family members.
+In summary, previous research indicates that the mechanisms through which education directly and indirectly affects EI are highly dependent on the social context, especially the proximal social context (Meoli et al., 2020).
+As a result, the unique features of the social context in which the members of a business family are embedded and that emerge from and develop through continuous interactions and ongoing involvement with the family (Pearson et al., 2008) are likely to impact the processes through which education affects the EI of family members.

 Entrepreneurial intention in family firms

-Mirroring its centrality in entrepreneurship literature, family firm scholars have examined extensively the emergence and development of EI in the members of business families, for whom entrepreneurship is considered as an expression of stewardship culture (Debellis et al., 2023; Eddleston et al., 2012) and as an instrument to nurture the family firm’s long-term prospects and the benefit of future generations (Nordqvist & Melin, 2010; Minola et al., 2021).
+Mirroring its centrality in the entrepreneurship literature, family firm scholars have extensively examined the emergence and development of EI in the members of business families, for whom entrepreneurship is considered an expression of stewardship culture (Debellis et al., 2023; Eddleston et al., 2012) and as an instrument to nurture the family firm’s long-term prospects and the benefit of future generations (Nordqvist & Melin, 2010; Minola et al., 2021).
 Family members, in fact, are physiologically inclined to act in the best interest of the family firm due to their life-long commitment and emotional attachment (Corbetta & Salvato, 2004; Debellis et al., 2023; Gomez-Mejia et al., 2011; Humphrey et al., 2021; Miller & Le Breton-Miller, 2005), which are usually rewarded with prestigious employment opportunities and compensation (Gedajlovic & Carney, 2010; Chrisman et al., 2014).
 According to Kotlar and Sieger (2019), such favorable treatment is the main driver of family managers’ willingness to take part in entrepreneurial behavior in family firms.
-Conversely, strict control by the family (Carney, 2005; Gomez-Mejía et al., 2007), lower managerial discretion (Carney, 2005; Chrisman & Patel, 2012), lower compensation (Neckebrouck et al., 2018) and modest career opportunities (Verbeke & Kano, 2012; Chrisman et al., 2014) limit non-family managers’ willingness to pursue entrepreneurial activities in family firms (Kotlar & Sieger, 2019).
-Similarly, Schepers et al. (2021) found that the asymmetric treatment of non-family members hinders the translation of EI into entrepreneurial action in family firms.
+Conversely, strict control by the family (Carney, 2005; Gomez-Mejía et al., 2007), lower managerial discretion (Carney, 2005; Chrisman & Patel, 2012), lower compensation (Neckebrouck et al., 2018) and modest career opportunities (Verbeke & Kano, 2012; Chrisman et al., 2014) limit nonfamily managers’ willingness to pursue entrepreneurial activities in family firms (Kotlar & Sieger, 2019).
+Similarly, Schepers et al. (2021) found that the asymmetric treatment of nonfamily members hinders the translation of EI into entrepreneurial action in family firms.